+'''

 !
 This is a simple example

+program test

-program test ! program for testing some basic operations implicit none integer:: a,b,c ! read,a,b c=ab !exponentiation print,'a=',a,'b=',b,'ab=',c !
-Case is not important PRINT,'ab=',C end
+! program for testing some basic operations

-Rules:

-- program starts with optional statement "program", is followed by declarations and ends with "end"
+implicit none

+integer:: a,b,c

+!

+read,a,b

+c=ab !exponentiation

+print,'a=',a,'b=',b,'ab=',c

-- case is not important except in character strings
+!
+Case is not important

+PRINT,'ab=',C

+end

+'''

-- text after ! is ignored and treated as comment; comments are useful for documentation
+- program starts with optional statement "program", is followed by declarations and ends with "end" (or "end program") - a program can end before "end program" if it reaches a "stop" statement - case is not important except in character strings - indentation is not important - text after ! is ignored and treated as comment; comments are useful for documentation